Jordan Turner-Hall

 Jordan Turner-Hall (born 5 January 1988 in London, England) is a former rugby union player for Harlequins in the Aviva Premiership, playing primarily as a centre but he could also play on the wing.

 His first start for England came on 30 May 2009 against the Barbarians.

-He spent his younger days playing American football with the likes of Nick Ashburn and Charlie Canrac, who both went on to play professionally for the Miami Dolphins.
-Turner-Hall was known as 'The Bull' in his football playing days, and it is his hefty frame that can at times make him one of the most brutal attacking forces in the Premiership today.
-Honours such as representing Harlequins 1st XV at 17 years old, and playing for the England under 20s on a regular basis, have already come before him.
+He spent his early years playing American football alongside Nick Ashburn and Charlie Canrac, both of whom later played professionally for the Miami Dolphins.
+Turner-Hall was known as "The Bull" during his football days, asnd his powerful, hefty frame has made him one of the most physical and bruising attacking players in the Premiership.
+He achieved early honours, including representing Harlequins' first XV at the age of 17 and regularly playing for the England under-20 team.

-In 2011, he won the EPCR Challenge Cup, formerly the Amlin Challenge Cup, beating Stade Français 19-18 in the final.
+In 2011, he won the EPCR Challenge Cup, formerly the Amlin Challenge Cup, beating Stade Français 19–18 in the final.

-In 2012, he started for Harlequins as they beat Leicester Tigers 30-23 to win the 2011–12 Premiership final.
+In 2012, he started for Harlequins as they beat Leicester Tigers 30–23 to win the 2011–12 Premiership final.

 In 2015, he was forced to retire from playing rugby at just 27 years old after a recurring hip injury.
 Having been a fan favourite with Harlequins, he had been playing with the senior side since 2004.

 In 2020, he rejoined the club as an academy coach.
 He has since gone on to nurture the likes of Cadan Murley, Louis Lynagh and Oscar Beard who have all come through the Harlequins academy.